codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 ### Cloning the source code

-Even though you can define your own [git-clone step]({{ site.baseurl }}/docs/codefresh-yaml/steps/git-clone/) as the first step in a Pipeline, Codefresh does it automatically for you when you have connected a Git repository to your pipeline.
+You can clone source code using the built-in [git-clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) as the first step in a Pipeline or run manually your own git clone commands in a freestyle step.
+Codefresh has built-in [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) with all popular git providers (both cloud and on-premise installations).

 Codefresh uses the shared volume as the parent folder of the project.
 So if your pipeline is connected to a git repo that contains `my-project` the following will happen: